bufbuild/terraform-modules-bufstream/README.md

 | ------------ | ------------------------ |
 | cluster_name | Name for the GKE cluster |

+This setup uses EKS Auto Mode with Karpenter, so we can't control the minimum amount of nodes directly as we do with GCP and Azure.
+Instead, we use preemptible pods.
+To use them, set the environment variable `BUFSTREAM_AWS_MIN_NODE_COUNT=<number>`.

 ## Azure

 By default, the module creates all resources necessary to deploy a Kubernetes cluster to the desired project.